AVEVA/CONNECT-data-services-developer-docs/content/communities/community-community-administration.md

 # Community administration

 Although each tenant manages its own users and streams within a community, there are some administration tasks that can only be performed by community administrators on the administrative tenant, which is the tenant that established the community.
-These community administrative tasks affect the entire tenant rather than a single tenant.
+These community administrative tasks affect the entire community rather than a single tenant.

 ## Prerequisites